uthcode/learntosolveit/source/python.rst

 -----------------------

-Python's standard library is very extensive, offering a wide range of facilities as indicated by the long table of contents listed below.
+Python's standard library is very extensive, offering a wide range of facilities.
 The library contains built-in modules (written in C) that provide access to system functionality such as file I/O that would otherwise be inaccessible to Python programmers, as well as modules written in Python that provide standardized solutions for many problems that occur in everyday programming.
 Some of these modules are explicitly designed to encourage and enhance the portability of Python programs by abstracting away platform-specifics into platform-neutral APIS.

 In addition to the standard library, there is a growing collection of several thousand components (from individual programs and modules to packages and